20urc3/Sekiryu/README.md

 - **Pseudo-code Commenting with ChatGPT**: Enhance the readability and understanding of the codebase by utilizing ChatGPT to generate human-like comments for pseudo-code snippets.
 This feature assists in documenting and explaining the code logic.

 - **Reporting and Data Visualization**: Generate comprehensive reports with visualizations to summarize and present the analysis results effectively.
 The toolkit provides data visualization capabilities to aid in identifying patterns, dependencies, and anomalies in the codebase.

-- **Script Management**: The toolkit allows users to load and save their own scripts, providing flexibility and customization options for their specific analysis requirements.
-Users can easily manage and organize their script collection.
-A very simple collection of API functions allow user to develop their own Ghidra script solution with Sekiryu.

 - **Flexible Input Options**: Users can utilize the toolkit to analyze individual files or entire folders containing multiple files.
 This flexibility enables efficient analysis of both small-scale and large-scale codebases.